Dwelling Coverage Explained: How Much Do You Really Need?

 Find your best options in less than 2 minutes

 In this guide, you'll learn what dwelling coverage actually covers, how insurers determine your coverage amount, and why your Coverage A limit should never be tied to your home's market value or mortgage balance.
-We'll also walk through 2026 rebuilding cost trends, the consequences of underinsuring, and a practical checklist for making sure your coverage keeps up with rising construction costs.
+We'll also walk through 2026 rebuilding cost trends, the consequences of underinsuring, and a practical checklist for keeping your coverage in step with rising construction costs.

 Key Pinch Points